YosefAyele/Face-Recognition-And-Detection/README.md

-# Face-Recognition-And-Detection
-# Face Recognition and Detection using Eigenfaces and Fisherfaces
+## Face Recognition and Detection using Eigenfaces and Fisherfaces

 ## Overview